As widely expected, the Bank of Japan (BOJ) didn’t make any changes to its interest rates in its latest monetary policy announcement.

 The BOJ may have decided to sit on its hands this time around, but the markets aren’t expecting it to do so for long.
 In fact, some predict that we may see it expand its stimulus program as soon as next month!

-As you can see, the monetary policy statement led to an initial spike in volatility and brought USD/JPY and EUR/JPY back up to their intraday highs.
 The way these pairs have defied gravity tells us one important thing: that the weak GDP combined with the flexibility of the BOJ’s monetary policy suggests that the central bank has room to ease its policy even further, despite rising concerns about the yen’s rapid depreciation.